credativ/plutono/docs/sources/developers/plugins/_index.md

 ### API reference

-Learn more about Grafana options and packages.
+Learn more about Plutono options and packages.

 #### Metadata